-Working initially from their 10ft garden shed, Michelle and Lee Moore have turned their business - Hero Prop Design Ltd into a great success.
-Michelle and Lee started 15 years ago creating replica items and character costumes from films and supplying to companies such as Asda for use in promotional work, as well as supplying to collectors.
+Working initially from their 10ft garden shed, Michelle and Lee Moore have turned their business, Hero Prop Design Ltd, into a great success.
+Michelle and Lee started 15 years ago creating replica items and character costumes from films and supplying to companies such as Asda for use in promotional work, in addition to collectors.
 With the development of Ebay, sales increased dramatically allowing them to take on more work and buy better equipment.

-Michelle and Lee’s ‘big break’ came when they were extras in the film - ‘Act of Grace’ and managed to supply the props for that particular film.
+Michelle and Lee’s ‘big break’ came when they were cast as extras in the film 'Act of Grace', where they also agreed to supply props.
 As word got around, they continued to supply props to the film and television industry, gaining a great reputation and expanding their team.

-Comedians - Jimmy Carr, Frank Skinner, Al Murray, Stephen Fry would be taking part in this campaign, each having their own new avour of crisps and competing to sell the most for Red Nose Day.
+Comedians Jimmy Carr, Frank Skinner, Al Murray, Stephen Fry would be taking part in this campaign, each having their own new flavour of crisps and competing to sell the most for Red Nose Day.
 Walkers would donate 5 pence to the charity for each packet of crisps sold.
-The forfeit on the 18th March, for the three losing comedians was a body wax from a mystery celebrity!
+The forfeit for the three losing comedians was a body wax from a mystery celebrity!

-The point cloud data from the scan is initially organised and best fit aligned.
-This selects the best points to create the most accurate model possible and then the data is meshed.
+The point cloud data from the scan was initially organised and best fit aligned to select the best points for creating the most accurate model possible.
+The data was then meshed.

-Once the polygon mesh had been cleaned, trimmed back and optimised it was scaled up to 4 metres high.
+Once the polygon mesh was cleaned, trimmed back and optimised it was then scaled up to 4 metres high.

 It took 9 hours to transport the models from Manchester (where Hero Prop Design is based) to the chosen filming location in Kingston.

-Filming went to plan & the television advert was ready for release, in the run up to Comic Relief Day - 18th March 2011.
+Filming went to plan & the television advert was ready for release, in the run up to Comic Relief on 18th March 2011.